Wil van Beveren

+Wijnand "Wil" van Beveren (28 December 1911 – 5 October 2003) was a Dutch sprinter who competed at the 1936 Summer Olympics.

+Biography

-Wijnand "Wil" van Beveren (28 December 1911 – 5 October 2003) was a Dutch sprinter.
-He competed in the 100 m, 200 m and 4×100 metres relay at the 1936 Summer Olympics and finished sixth in the 200 m, running against Jesse Owens.
+Van Beveren finished third behind Arthur Sweeney in the 220 yards event at the 1936 AAA Championships.
+One month later he was selected to represent the Netherlands at the 1936 Olympic Games held in Berlin, where he competed in the 100 metres, 200 metres and 4×100 metres relay and finished sixth in the 200 metres, running against Jesse Owens.
 In the relay, the Dutch team was close to a medal, but failed at a baton transfer.

-Van Beveren was a medal favorite in the 100 m at the 1938 European Championships, but finished fourth.
-He won three national titles, two in the 200 m (1937 and 1939) and one in 100 m (1939).
+Van Beveren won the British AAA Championships title in the 220 yards event at the 1938 AAA Championships.
+Shortly afterwards in September, Van Beveren was a medal favourite in the 100 metres at the 1938 European Athletics Championships, but finished fourth.

+He won three national titles, two in the 200 metres (1937 and 1939) and one in 100 metres (1939).
 After World War II, he retired from competitions and became a sports journalist, first with the weekly magazine Sport & Sportwereld and then with Emmer Courant.
 His two sons, Jan van Beveren and Wil van Beveren Jr., became professional football players.